LinkFrost/letsthink/rooms/README.md

 ## How To Run

 To run this service, run `npm install` and `npm run dev`.
 To build the typescript, you can use the `npm run build` command.

-## Exceeding

-After the base functionality was finished in this service, I went back to ensure I was used types as much as I could as well as doing proper error handling (error codes, try/catch blocks, etc).
-I also used a type validator (zod) to ensure the incoming body was in the expected shape.
-Lastly, I created three helper functions to initialize the event bus, postgres connection, and express server.
-These were very helpful across the rest of our services.